 With smart meters now almost ubiquitous among households and businesses, it’s easier to track your energy consumption day-to-day.
-However, these smart meters only tell you how much energy you are consuming in the property in total, not what in the property is consuming the most energy.
+However, these smart meters only tell you how much energy you are consuming in the property in total, not what is consuming the most energy within the property.
 So, how can you find out?

 You could go around your house and unplug everything that’s switched on except for the device you wish to measure, then go and keep an eye on your meter with a stopwatch.
 You might have to wait and watch your meter tick for a while, however, so this method isn’t exactly efficient.
 It could, perhaps, be useful to measure the power of any devices where the plugs are difficult to reach, such as your oven or fridge, but even then, those items have inconsistent energy usage so you’d need to observe for a long time.
 There are other ways to measure, but before we get into that, it’s a good idea to understand how energy companies measure your consumption.